 The Beckman Institute features an open atrium with tables and chairs, interesting sculptures, and plenty of atmosphere.
 Grab a cup of coffee and a snack from the Beckman Cafe, and study for an hour or two.

 Eleven bridges, each containing a furnished lounge area, span the atrium and serve as walkways between the office and laboratory wings.
 They're perfect for an informal meeting or brainstorming session.

 Exhibits within the Beckman Institute

-Inside the south tower entrance, learn about Arnold Beckman, the University of Illinois alumnus who founded the Beckman Institute with his wife, Mabel.
+Inside the south entrance, find details about Arnold Beckman, the Illinois alumnus who founded the Beckman Institute with his wife, Mabel.

-Learn about his childhood in Cullom, Illinois, remarkable career, and generous philosophy on funding scientific research.
+Learn about his childhood in Cullom, Illinois, remarkable career, and generous funding of scientific research.